MattEpstein-u/riot-switcher/README.md

 ## How It Works

-The application works by:
+The application leverages Riot's **"Stay logged in"** feature for seamless account switching:

 1. **Account Management**: Stores your account credentials securely using encryption
-2. **Session Switching**: Backs up and restores Riot Client configuration files
+2. **Session Capture**: Backs up your "Stay logged in" sessions after you log in manually
+3. **Session Switching**: Swaps between saved sessions to instantly switch accounts
-3. **Process Management**: Automatically handles closing and restarting the Riot Client
+4. **Process Management**: Automatically handles closing and restarting the Riot Client
-4. **Configuration Sync**: Manages Riot's private settings and session data
+5. **Smart Detection**: Knows when accounts are ready for automatic switching vs. need setup

 ## Usage